tuanpmt/espduino/README.md

 Features
 ========
-- Rock Solid wifi network client for Arduino (of course need to test more and resolve more issues :v)
+- Rock Solid wifi network client for Arduino/mbed (coming soon)
 - **More reliable** than AT COMMAND library (Personal comments)
 - **Firmware applications written on ESP8266 can be read out completely.
 For security applications, sometimes you should use it as a Wifi client (network client) and other MCU with Readout protection.**
 - MQTT module: